IT Ops Engineer/Project Manager

 Closing Date: Until Filled

 Location: Oakland, CA (Remote until mid to late 2021)

 The Public Health Institute (PHI) is an independent, nonprofit organization dedicated to promoting health, well-being, and quality of life for people throughout California, across the nation and around the world.
 As one of the largest and most comprehensive public health organizations in the nation, we are at the forefront of research and innovations to improve the efficacy of public health statewide, nationally, and internationally.

 Technical leader focusing enterprise services, and the enhancement, optimization, security, and maintenance of systems and services in a Virtualized/Cloud/Physical IT hybrid environment.

 - Partner with IT leadership to identify and address opportunities for technical enhancement and improvement of PHI IT environment.

-- Serve as Technical lead to IT Operations and projects
+- Serve as Technical/Project lead for IT Operations and projects

 - Develop and maintain monitoring and alerts to ensure uptime and meet SLA levels